Can You Forgive Your Partner After They’ve Cheated? Here’s How, According To Experts

 Learning the tiny details about your partner's affair isn’t pleasant, but it’s necessary in order to have a clearer picture of what happened.
 “It starts small, with transparency,” Richardson says.
 “If your partner is sincere about making amends, they will need to be uncomfortably transparent with you.”
 She also says it may be necessary for them to show you texts or social media messages where they corresponded with the other person.
 Knowing the nitty-gritty details might hurt, but if you want to forgive and move on, consider the benefits that having all the information offers.
 For example, knowing when your partner's affair started might help you pinpoint what the state of your relationship was at the time.
 Knowing what kind of infidelity your partner engaged in might also help you measure the extent of your hurt.

-"There are different kinds of heating," Richardson says.
+"There are different kinds of cheating," Richardson says.
 "Emotional, sexual, a combination of the two.
 What kind is most hurtful to you?
 Do you feel like you could or would want to trust your partner again?"

 Dating coach Monica Parikh of School of Love NYC suggests considering how you found out about the infidelity as a factor in whether or not you can move past it.
 This could speak to your partner's honesty and whether or not they're apologetic because they mean it, or because they got caught.
 “Did he come and tell her, or was she snooping around and she found something?”
 Parikh tells Elite Daily.
 “I think you should ask yourself his response [to that question]."